Nazarene Israel Ordination Requirements

 9 holding fast the faithful word as he has been taught, that he may be able, by sound doctrine, both to exhort and convict those who contradict.

-There is no such thing as tenure in Nazarene Israel.
-All positions must be earned anew each week.
-If an elder fails to serve faithfully, or if he ceases to meet the qualifications, he should gracefully step down of his own accord (so that he does not need to be removed).
+It should be mentioned that since leadership is based on service, that there is no such thing as tenure in Nazarene Israel.
+All positions must be earned anew each day.
+If an elder fails to serve faithfully, or if he ceases to meet the qualifications, he should gracefully step down of his own accord, so we do not need to remove him.

 Separated Priests.
 Separated priests are called to a different level of service.
 Unlike congregational (or lay) priests, separated priests must take a vow of poverty.
 While they may marry, they may not pass an inheritance to their children.
 Rather, they are to give all their worldly possessions to the work, and should be happy with room, board, and expenses, in exchange for the privilege of serving Yeshua, and expanding His kingdom.